April 2009 Moldovan parliamentary election: Aftermath

 Following the announcement of preliminary election results on 6 April 2009, which showed the Party of Communists of the Republic of Moldova (PCRM) victorious, winning approximately 50% of the votes, the opposition rejected the results, accusing the authorities of falsification in the course of counting the votes and demanded new elections.
-Opposition and NGO activists have organized protest demonstrations in the center of Chişinău on April 6th and 7th.
+Opposition and NGO activists organized protest demonstrations in the center of Chişinău on 6 and 7 April.

-The demonstration spun out of control and escalated into a riot on April 7th, with protesters attacking the parliament building and the presidential palace, throwing stones at the buildings, with the riot police attempting to protect the buildings.
+The demonstration spun out of control and escalated into a riot on April 7, with protesters attacking the parliament building and the presidential palace, throwing stones at the buildings, with the riot police attempting to protect the buildings.
 In the afternoon of 7 April the rioters broke into the parliament building, looted it and set it on fire.
 Police forces had regained control of the city center by 8 April, arresting several hundred protesters.
 Following the arrests, numerous cases of excessive force usage, including beatings and torture by the police, were reported by the detainees.

 Peaceful demonstrations on the central square continued for the remainder of the week.
 The government and opposition parties have accused each other of sending provocateurs to incite the crowds.